 When it comes to scanning old photographs, you have a few different options.
 You can do it yourself with a scanner, use a service that mails in your photos, or use a camera scanning app.
 Each method has its own advantages and disadvantages.

 Use a camera scanning app - this is the quickest option, but also the lowest quality.
 You might find it acceptable if you need to scan a couple photos relatively quickly.
 But the colors will often not be right, and it can be quite tiring holding the phone over the photos over and over again for more than just a few photos.
 Even if it is a portable scanner solution - it isn’t the best.

 Use a scanning service - there are a number of services that will do the scanning for you.
 They send you a box and you send them all your photos.
 They can be quite expensive if you have a large number of photos.
 And of course, you need to trust that they won’t lose your photos in the mail or return them damaged.
 However, if you’re willing to pay the price, these services can be a great way to preserve your memories.

 Use a photo scanner - first, photo scanners are designed specifically for scanning photos, so they produce superior results.
 Second, photo scanners are much faster than other methods, so you can scan large numbers of photos in a short amount of time.
-Finally, when you use a photo scanner, you can be sure that your photos will not be damaged in the process.
+Finally, when you use a picture scanner, you can be sure that your photos will not be damaged in the process.

 Why should you listen to us?